Notoh/UnboxTheGoose/README.md

 # UnboxTheGoose

 Welcome to UnboxTheGoose!
 We are a team of five students from the University of Waterloo in the Software Engineering program, and created this project as a final project for one of our courses.
+[Video](https://youtu.be/EJQF64A8H0g) of the project in action!

 # The Machine